CHIWORK 2026 Workshop · Half-day · In Person

 In-Person

 In this in-person, half-day workshop, we will articulate the research space for broader conceptions of computing work and its workforce through a participatory design exercise and community building.
-We invite interested participants from any background to submit a 250 to 500-word response to one or more of the following prompts, and to share any related materials that express their interest in the topic:
+We invite interested participants from any background to submit a response to one or more of the following prompts (aim for around 250 words, but we are not strict on this), and to share any related materials that express their interest in the topic:

 Teams for the design exercise will be determined in advance based on themes in the submissions.
-We welcome perspectives from both industry and academia.
+We welcome perspectives from all backgrounds, such as academia, industry, policy, or community organizing.
 Topics include but are not limited to: middle-skill computing labor, low-code/no-code platforms, community-based workforce programs, and the evolving boundary between end-user and professional computing.

 CHIWORK registration is required to attend the workshop.
 This workshop will be held in person only, and attendance will be capped at 25 people.
 The workshop will be half-day at the conference venue, with specific timing and location TBD.